01What Degree Do You Need?

 - Principles of Pharmacology and Medicinal Chemistry

-All students must complete experiential coursework as well.
-Through internships, they work in community and hospital pharmacies as well as in other pharmacy practice settings to gain hands-on training from professional pharmacists.
+All students do internships as well.
+They work in community and hospital pharmacies and in other pharmacy practice settings to gain hands-on training from professional pharmacists.

 02How to Get Into a PharmD Program

-High school students who apply to "0-6" or "early assurance programs" must meet the college's admission standards, which may include a minimum grade point average (GPA) or SAT or ACT score.
+When a student applies to a "0-6" or early assurance program, he or she must meet the admissions requirements of the college of which that program is a part.
+That will likely include a minimum grade point average (GPA) or SAT or ACT score.
 The pharmacy program may have additional requirements.
 Students advance to the professional portion of the program after completing all undergraduate prerequisites.

-Students who apply to four-year professional programs typically have to take the PCAT, a pharmacy school entrance exam.
-Not all schools require this test, but many do.
+Students who apply directly to four-year professional programs, rather than entering through a "0-6" or early assurance program, typically have to take the PCAT, a pharmacy school entrance exam.
+Although not all schools require this test, many do.
 PharmD programs also consider college GPAs when deciding whether to admit applicants.
 Admissions requirements vary considerably among schools and colleges of pharmacy.
 To learn about them, use the Pharmacy School Locator on the AACP's website.

 Most programs require applicants to use PharmCAS.
 It is an online system that allows applicants to complete a single application for multiple schools.